 Dr. Michael-John DePalma teaches courses in rhetoric, advanced composition, technical and professional writing, composition theory, and writing pedagogy.
 His research interests include the intersections of rhetoric and religion, histories of rhetorical education, archival research methodologies, composition pedagogy, and community-based writing.
 His work has appeared in College Composition and Communication, Rhetoric Review, Rhetoric Society Quarterly, Reflections: A Journal of Writing, Service Learning, and Community Literacy, and the Journal of Second Language Writing.
 His most recent project, Assessing Adaptive Transfer in Community-Based Writing, is forthcoming in an edited collection entitled Paving the Way for Literacy(ies): Writing and Learning through Community Engagement.

 Nathan Hays is a second year Old Testament PhD student from Fort Worth, Texas.
 His interest is in Second Temple Judaism, with his current research focusing on the Jewish priesthood in the Persian Period.
 Nathan hopes to teach in a college or university after graduation, although he has also enjoyed working in academic administration.
 He studied at Baylor University as an undergraduate and Duke Divinity School for his Master of Divinity.
 As an undergraduate, he participated in the Crane Scholars, which is an undergraduate program very similar to Conyers.
 Nathan enjoys reading and the outdoors.

 Rebecca Poe Hays has roots in Louisville, Kentucky and west Tennessee.
 After receiving a BA in English and Biblical Languages from Union University, Rebecca and her husband Joshua earned MDiv degrees from Samford University.
-Now in the fourth year of a PhD in Hebrew Bible/Old Testament, Rebecca’s research focuses on the function of story in the Psalms.
-Rebecca is the co-editor of C. S. Lewis Remembered (Zondervan, 2006) and The Good, the True, and the Beautiful (Chalice, 2007) and is the Associate Editor of the journal Perspectives in Religious Studies.
+Now in the fifth year of a PhD in Hebrew Bible/Old Testament (anticipated graduation 2018), Rebecca’s research focuses on the function of story in the Psalms.
+Rebecca is the co-editor of C. S. Lewis Remembered (Zondervan, 2006) and The Good, the True, and the Beautiful (Chalice, 2007) and has served as the Associate Editor of the journal Perspectives in Religious Studies.
 Her other publications include both scholarly and popular pieces that deal with issues of hermeneutics, metaphor theory, and the Christian life.
-Church ministry has been an important part of Rebecca’s life and work, and she hopes that her academic contributions will ultimately serve the church..
+Church ministry has been an important part of Rebecca’s life and work, and she hopes that her academic contributions will ultimately serve the church.